mclearc/webpage/pages/101PaperTopics.md

     physicalism?
 What is the basic structure of Lewis’s reply?
 Is his reply convincing?
 Provide reasons why or why not.

+3. Explain the free will problem.
+Why might free will and determinism be incompatible?
+What, if any reason do we have to think that they *are* compatible?
+Defend your position by providing reasons why or why not.

-3. Mackie argues that there are no objective values.
+4. Mackie argues that there are no objective values.
 Explain his arguments.
 Are they convincing?
-Provide reasons why or why not. -->
+Provide reasons why or why not.